Jackie-L-Staiger/Custom-Object-Detection-on-Raspberry-Pi-with-TensorFlow/Custom_object_detection_on_raspberry_pi.md

 **Created 3/3/2020 (code borrowed from various sources)**

 # Introduction
 This tutorial is designed to walk you through setting up a custom object detection model using TensorFlow on a raspberry pi 4B, assuming basic knowledge of directory navigation and file manipulation in a Linux/Raspian environment and assuming NO prior knowledge about deep learning or object detection.
 This method is ideal for those who want to be able to detect objects quickly using a small dataset (< 400 images) who are unfamiliar with deep learning methods.
+And the end of this tutorial, you should be able to run a script that can identify and draw bounding boxes around objects of your choice in pictures, videos, or a live webcam/picamera feed.

 The tutorial begins by explaining how to install TensorFlow and OpenCV on both the pi (for testing) and on a virtual machine (for training).
-Object detection can be performed on live video feed from a picamera or webcam, images, or a pre-recorded video.
 Though this procedure was tested using a raspberry pi 4B, earlier pi versions should work as well.

 **Note 1:** Due to the limited amount of memory on the raspberry pi, you will need to perform training on either your own personal computer or a virtual machine (VM) instance, such as that on Google Cloud Platform (GCP) (the method using GCP will be described in detail below for those reluctant to install TensorFlow directly on their personal computers).
+This tutorial assumes a Windows personal computer is being used to run the VM instance, though this method could potentially be adapted to run on an alternative operating system.

 **Note 2:** An older version of TensorFlow (TensorFlow 1.15) is currently being used until the pycocotools bug with TensorFlow 2.0's model_main.py gets resolved.
 This will require you to have to use a deprecated training file, though this will be explained in detail.